B-Con/mute/README.md

 Contribute
 ---
-Requests are tracked through this project's GitHub [issue tracker](https://github.com/B-Con/mute/issues).
+Requests are tracked through this project's [GitHub issue tracker](https://github.com/B-Con/mute/issues).
 Create an issue there if:

 * something is blocked when it shouldn't be
 * something isn't blocked when it should be

-When submitting an issue, include the URL and the browser you were using.
+When submitting an issue, include the URL (not the site name, not the domain, the full URL) and the browser you were using.

 Pull requests are welcome.
 If you want to help, please see the document `Guidelines.md`.